jonalinux/Polybar-Arch-gnome/README.md

 # How deactivate Gnome top bar
-Its necessary deactivate the top bar original in gnome you can use any gnome extension meaning for example https://extensions.gnome.org/extension/3843/just-perfection/ or https://extensions.gnome.org/extension/545/hide-top-bar/
+Its necessary deactivate the top bar original in gnome, you can use any gnome extension meaning for example https://extensions.gnome.org/extension/3843/just-perfection/ or https://extensions.gnome.org/extension/545/hide-top-bar/